agentcommunity/AgentInterfaceDiscovery/README.md

 -   `pnpm install`: Install all dependencies.
 -   `pnpm build`: Build all packages in the monorepo.
--   `pnpm -F @agentcommunity/aid-core run schema:generate`: Regenerate the canonical JSON schema.
+-   `pnpm run build:schema`: Regenerate the canonical JSON schema.
--   `pnpm -F @agentcommunity/aid-core run build:examples`: Generate the hosted example artifacts (`aid.json`, `aid.txt`) in `packages/examples/public/` using the configs from the web UI's samples directory as the source of truth.
+-   `pnpm run build:examples`: Generate the hosted example artifacts (`aid.json`, `aid.txt`) in `packages/examples/public/` using the configs from the web UI's samples directory as the source of truth.
 -   `pnpm -F @agentcommunity/aid-web dev`: Run the web UI in development mode.

 This script is used to generate the publicly hosted manifests that are used for testing the resolver.
 It reads all configurations from `packages/aid-web/public/samples`, resolves any template variables, and writes the final `aid.json` and `aid.txt` files to `packages/examples/public/`.
 This ensures our hosted examples are always in sync with the samples used in the web UI.